Bitcoin-ABC/bitcoin-abc/web/cashtab/README.md

 ### Features

--   Send & Receive XEC
+-   Send & Receive eCash (XEC) and eTokens
 -   Import existing wallets
+-   Create and manage multiple wallets
+-   Create new eTokens with token icons
+-   Send and receive airdrops
+-   Public and encrypted messaging

 ## Development